 Think of strength training and testosterone as a feedback loop.
 When you strength train, you build muscle.
 When you have more muscle, you can recruit more muscle fibers during your workout.
-More muscle targeted, means a higher boost in T. More testosterone helps you build and retain muscle.
+More muscle targeted, means a higher boost in T. Since testosterone is an anabolic hormone (a hormone that builds muscle), more T helps you build and retain muscle.

-However, more muscle mass doesn’t necessarily mean you’ll have higher levels of resting testosterone.
+However, while a workout can boost your immediate testosterone response, it doesn’t necessarily mean you’ll have higher levels of resting testosterone.
 It’s essential that you’re doing the right things to properly stimulate your muscles.

 The Best Exercises to Increase Testosterone

 Some types of exercise are better than others when it comes to increasing testosterone.
-Research has shown exercise that involves more muscle groups, at moderate to high intensity, with short rest intervals is the most optimal way to boost your T (3).
+Research has shown exercise that involves more muscle groups, at moderate to high intensity, with short rest intervals is the most optimal way to increase testosterone production (3).

-That means if you’re after a lift in testosterone, it’s time to make resistance training and high-intensity interval training (HIIT) your best friends.
+That means if you want to boost T, it’s time to make resistance training and high-intensity interval training (HIIT) your best friends.
 Here’s how it works.

 Pump up the heavyweights.
-Heavy strength training has been shown to boost your T levels immediately after your workout and over time (3).
+Weight lifting—specifically heavy strength training—has been shown to boost your T levels immediately after your workout and over time (3).

 There are four crucial factors for optimizing your testosterone response from a workout: